stanleyjzheng/ignitionhacks/readme.md

 - Relatively effective, quick cross-validation
 - Pseudolabelling in 16 hours!
 I'm super proud of this, and it's probably the reason my model performs so well.

-Thanks for reading, and please check out the Github link below.
-If you do data science competitions, please follow me on Kaggle.
-I'd love to work together - https://www.kaggle.com/stanleyjzheng

 ## Aug 30 documentation update

 First of all, thanks to Dev for evaluating my tons of CSV's so that I can understand what makes them work.
 I did a ton of experimenting throughout the competition, so naturally, I have quite a few CSV's.
 Out of luck, I happened to submit the CSV that performed the best.
 Here is what helped me the most.